ededejr/task-tracker/README.md

 ### `TaskTracker.run`

-The `run` method is the easiest and most consistent way to get started using the `TaskRunner`.
+The `run` method is the easiest and most consistent way to get started using the `TaskTracker`.
 It handles a bunch of functionality around running tasks, and utilizes best practices while providing an accessible API.

 Let's take a look at a basic example, which will run your task and print out some logs to the console: